 It is only the fourth day since the start of the New Year, when the world stepped in with expectations.
 People of the world welcome every year with expectations.
-But alarming warnings are coming out from global financial organizations and rating agencies that the new year could be one of a major recession.
+But alarming warnings are coming out from global financial organizations and rating agencies that the new year might be one of a major recession.
 A report in this regard by the Center for Economics and Business Research (CEBR) was released on December 22.
-CEBR presented its concerns to the world through research that combined existing conditions and conclusions about the future economy.
+CEBR presented its concerns to the world through research that combined existing conditions and conclusions regarding the future economy.
 The CEBR report points out that many countries globally are facing inflation and new borrowing will be necessary to overcome it, which will lead to a crisis in the economies.
 After this, the forecast of the International Monetary Fund (IMF) has been released on January 2.
 The IMF had already assessed last October that the world economy is facing a major crisis.
 At that time, the IMF had predicted that there would be a fall in the global GDP rate of two percent.
 But their warning the other day is worrying the whole world.
 IMF chief Kristalina Georgieva has said that one-third of the world’s economies, including large countries, will face economic recession this year.

 Also read; Food security should be expanded